 We are keenly interested in the translation and application of ethics concepts, theories, and knowledge to health care practice.
 The department provides leadership in integrating ethics into the undergraduate curriculum for medical students, such as with the Professional Competencies unit.

 We are also engaged in postgraduate and continuing education in bioethics.
 We offer graduate courses in health care ethics, but do not currently have a graduate program.
 Find out more about how we are involved in education.

 |Please note: Dalhousie does not offer a formal degree in bioethics at this time.|

-One of the unique features of our department is the long-standing ethics collaborations with the Capital District Health Authority and the IWK Health Centre.
+One of the unique features of our department is the long-standing ethics collaborations with the Nova Scotia Health Authority and the IWK Health Centre.
 The department, on behalf of Dalhousie Medical School, is also a collaborating partner with the Nova Scotia Health Ethics Network.
 These collaborations help ensure a strong connection between our scholarship and education in ethics with the realities of practice in the healthcare system.

 The department’s research and scholarly activities centre on key issues in health care, and we collaborate broadly on topics of common interest.
 We are committed to developing tools and frameworks that assist with the translation and application of ethics in health practice.

 Research ethics approvals

 Please note that this department does not conduct ethics reviews of research projects.
 Find out more about ethics approvals at Dalhousie Medical School.